tippingpointuk/climatereparations/index.md

     link: ''
     location: left
   text: |-
-    # Climate Reparations Bloc
+    # Climate Reparations

-    ## Happening now!

     Our economic, political and social infrastructures are failing to protect life, and need repairing.
-Our march started at 12 noon outside the Bank of England.

-    During today's Global Day of Climate Justice London rally, organisers from
+On 6th November, we marched from the Bank of England

-    {{ partners }} and [others](#groups) are co-leading a reparations bloc demanding systems change.
+    Co-lead by  {{ partners }} and [others](#groups).
+We demand systems change.
   buttons:
   - text: Live content
     target: "#feed"